Confederated Tribes of Grand Ronde

 Northwest Portland Area Indian Health Board – Purpose Area 2

 The Northwest Portland Area Indian Health Board THRIVE project (Tribal Health: Reaching out InVolves Everyone) will provide suicide prevention training and technical assistance to the 43 federally-recognized tribes in Oregon, Washington, and Idaho.
 In collaboration with the Northwest tribes, tribal clinics, and regional partners, THRIVE will build regional capacity on the prevention, intervention, and postvention of suicide, suicide contagion, and suicide attempts among the American Indian/Alaska Native communities in the Pacific Northwest.
-THRIVE will work to improve tribal suicide prevention policies and environments, and increase knowledge, attitudes, and behaviors among American Indian/Alaska Natives in the Northwest using strategies that build protective factors against suicide.
+THRIVE works to improve tribal suicide prevention policies and environments, and increase knowledge, attitudes, and behaviors among American Indian/Alaska Natives in the Northwest using strategies that build protective factors against suicide.

 Northwest Portland Area Indian Health Board – Purpose Area 4

 The Northwest Portland Area Indian Health Board THRIVE project (Tribal Health: Reaching out InVolves Everyone) provides suicide prevention training and technical assistance to the 43 federally-recognized tribes in Oregon, Washington, and Idaho.
 In collaboration with the northwest tribes, their activities will reduce risk factors for suicidal behavior and substance use among American Indian/Alaska Native youth by connecting them to culturally-appropriate tools and resources that promote positive youth development.
-THRIVE will provide training on leadership skills, social marketing, and health activism, and will amplify health messages.
+THRIVE provides training on leadership skills, social marketing, and health activism, and will amplify health messages.

 Puyallup Tribe of Indians